graphql/graphql-spec/zh-cn/spec/Section 3 -- Type System.md

 queried field names (or aliases) are the keys and the result of evaluating the field is the value.

+to-do
+All fields defined within an Object type must not have a name which begins with {"__"} (two underscores), as this is used exclusively by GraphQL's introspection system.

 For example, a type `Person` could be described as:

 比如，‘Person’可以这样来描述：